galaxyproject/training-material/CONTRIBUTING.md

 # What should I know before I get started?

 This repository is a project of unification of the Galaxy training material.
-You can found more information about this project in this [small presentation](http://bgruening.github.io/training-material/shared/slides/project_presentation#/)
+You can find more information about this project in this [small presentation](http://bgruening.github.io/training-material/shared/slides/project_presentation#/)

 By contributing, you agree that we may redistribute your work under [our license](LICENSE.md).